|LEGATO||LEGATO REMOTE CONTROL||LEGATO SLIDERS|

 Markers & Regions are used to expand the selected items according to the Operation Mode (Family, Hierarchy, Item, Group, etc), track filters, item filters, and genus filters, and process commands in order to:

-HIERARCHY MASTERThe Hierarchy Master is simply the name of the Item at the top of any item hierarchy.
-That name is saved together with the definition of Markers/Regions and can be changed at any time.
+HIERARCHY MASTERThe Hierarchy Master is a text string that holds the name of the Item at the top of any item hierarchy.
+That name is saved as a part of a Markers/Regions definition and can be changed at any time.
 This is a quick way to tell Legato you want to apply a Legato process to an entire character, only its left hand, or from/to multiple characters at once.

 HIERARCHY FILTERSThe child items of the Hierarchy Master can be filtered by type (genus / master channels / morph channels / other channels), item status (active / visible / unlocked), and tool channel locks.